 Emma is visiting from Faculté de Médecine Lyon-Est Ecole de l’INSERM, France.
 She is working on the role of mesenchymal stem cells in regulating DTC fate and how inflammation may alter DTC niches.
 She is also a mate enthusiast – she came to the right place

 Lena Wullkopf, PhD

-Lena joined us from the Earlier Lab in Copenhagen where she did her PhD.
+Lena joined us from the Erler Lab in Copenhagen where she did her PhD.
 She is interested in developing work the matrisome and adhesome regulation in early DCCs.